Uploading Cards

 Watch Processing

-After uploading, the middle pane shows a per-batch metrics panel (Uploaded / Run / Queued / New / Merged / Failed) and a progress bar split between done, errored, and currently running cards.
-The right pane streams live events as RocketAI extracts:
+After uploading, Pair Preview switches to the newest batch.
+History shows a per-batch metrics panel (Uploaded / Run / Queued / New / Existing / Merged / Failed) and a progress bar split between successful, errored, and currently running cards.
+A retried card is counted as Existing, never as both successful and failed.
+RocketAI extracts:

 - Player name